DM582 - Advanced Algorithms

 Equipment and Aids

 You need your laptop for connecting to Itslearning and taking the exam.
 It's your own responsibility that your laptop, your connection to wifi, your browser, etc. works and that you can log in to Itslearning and is a participant in the course.
 Check beforehand - there's no IT help available!
-You may use all aids, except so-called AI tools which include generative transformers such as ChatGPT and many others; SDU does not allow you to use such aids for exams.
+Other than accessing Itslearning, you're not allowed to use the Internet.
+You may use all other aids (books, notes, programs, etc.), except so-called AI tools which include generative transformers such as ChatGPT and many others; SDU does not allow you to use such aids for exams.
 I suggest you have pen and paper available for small computations you may want to make along the way.

 On the Day